mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Sharding Architecture

-So in this lesson, we're going to walk to the architecture of a sharded cluster.

-The most important aspect of a sharded cluster is that we can add any number of shards.

-And because that could potentially be a lot of different shards, client applications aren't going to communicate directly with the shards.

-Instead, we set up a kind of router process called mongos.
+So in this lesson, we're going to walk to the *architecture of a sharded cluster*.
+The most important aspect of a *sharded cluster is that we can add any number of shards*.
+And because that could potentially be *a lot of different shards*, client applications aren't going to *communicate directly with the shards*.
+Instead, we set up a kind of *router process called mongos*.
 Then the client connects to mongos, and mongos routes queries to the correct shards.

 So how does mongos figure out exactly where everything is?